Randy Newman: Film composer

-In 1997, Randy was hired by director Wolfgang Petersen to do the soundtrack of the movie Air Force One, however he was rejected because Petersen thought that the score sounded like a parody.
+In 1997, he was hired by director Wolfgang Petersen to do the soundtrack of the movie Air Force One, however he was rejected because Petersen thought that the score sounded like a parody.
 So Newman was replaced by Jerry Goldsmith and Joel McNeely who wrote the final score in 12 days.
-After the film’s premiere, several bootlegs of Newman’s rejected score were distributed.
+After the film's premiere, several bootlegs of Newman's rejected score were distributed.
 Composer Hans Zimmer once indicated that he considered these cues superior to any he had written at the time.

 Newman had the dubious distinction of receiving the most Oscar nominations (15) without a single win.
 His losing streak was broken when he received the Academy Award for Best Original Song in 2002, for the Monsters, Inc. song "If I Didn't Have You", beating Sting, Enya and Paul McCartney.
 After receiving a standing ovation, a bemused but emotional Newman began his acceptance speech with "I don't want your pity!"
-When the orchestra began playing the underscore signifying that the speaker's time on stage is concluding, Newman ordered them to stop before thanking "all these musicians, many of whom have worked for me several times and may not again."
+When the orchestra began playing the underscore signifying that the speaker's time on stage is concluding, Newman ordered them to stop before thanking "all these musicians, many of whom have worked for me several times and may not again".

 Besides writing songs for films, he also writes songs for television series such as the Emmy Award-winning theme song of Monk, "It's a Jungle Out There".
 Newman also composed the Emmy Award-winning song "When I'm Gone" for the final episode.

 Newman wrote the music for Walt Disney Animation Studios' The Princess and the Frog.
 During Disney's annual shareholder meeting in March 2007, Newman performed a new song written for the movie.
 He was accompanied by the Dirty Dozen Brass Band.
 The New Orleans setting of the film played to Newman's musical strengths, and his songs contained elements of Cajun music, zydeco, blues and Dixieland jazz.
 Two of the songs, "Almost There" and "Down in New Orleans", were nominated for Oscars.

 In total, Newman has received 22 Academy Award nominations with two wins, both for Best Original Song.
-While accepting the award for "We Belong Together" in 2011, he joked "my percentages aren't great."
+While accepting the award for "We Belong Together" in 2011, he joked "my percentages aren't great".